ryank4de/Brainfuck-Interpreter/README.md

 1. Go into the bfc directory
 2. Type make
 3. Now you can use Brain Fuck!

 (Optional) 4.
 Move the exe to '/usr/local/bin/'(i use mac which this will work on linux for windows you can google where to move it)

-(Optional) Whatyou just did there made it so you can just type 'brainfuck' in your terminal(cmd for windows) without making a copy of the executable
+(Optional) Whaty ou just did there made it so you can just type 'brainfuck' in your terminal(cmd for windows) without making a copy of the executable

 # How to use the interpreter
 1. Make a brainfuck program with the '.bf' file extension